Dog meat: South Korea

 Gaegogi (개고기) literally means "dog meat" in Korean.
 The term itself is often mistaken as the term for Korean soup made from dog meat, which is actually called bosintang (보신탕; 補身湯, Body nourishing soup) (sometimes spelled "bo-shintang").

 Estimates of the number of animals consumed vary widely.
 The Humane Society International has estimated that 2 million or possibly more than 2.5 million dogs are reared on "dog meat farms" in South Korea (though, this number includes puppy mills for the pet industry).
 According to the Korea Animal Rights Advocates (KARA), approximately 780,000 to 1 million dogs are consumed per year in South Korea.
 However, these numbers have been critiqued as not being based on actual data and having no scientific basis.

 Estimates of dog meat consumption is much lower when accounting for actual sales.
 In 2017 the Moran Market, which occupied 30–40% of dog meat market in the nation, reported sales of about 20,000 dogs per year.
 Numbers have further declined from these 2017 estimates and all the major markets have shutdown, including Moran Market.
 According to the Ministry of Agriculture, Food and Rural Affairs, approximately 200 dog farms have been reported to be operating; though, the supply to the dog meat market is unclear as these farms also supply the pet industry.

 In 2022, the Ministry for Food, Agriculture, Forestry and Fisheries of South Korea published a first official report called "Edible dog breeding and distribution survey".
 According to the report, as of February 2022, 521,121 dogs are reared in 1,156 dog meat farms and 388,000 dogs are consumed in 1,666 restaurants per year.

 Over the past 50 years, dog meat consumption has been declining as more people have been adopting dogs as pets.
 In a 2020 survey, 84% of the Korean population reported never having consumed dog meat nor having plans to ever do so.

-Dog meat is consumed by an estimated 3.9% of the population based on a 2018 survey.
 The most popular dish is the soup "boshingtang", a spicy stew meant to balance the body's heat during the summer months.
 Eating hot soups during the summer is thought to ensure good health by balancing one's "qi", the believed vital energy of the body.
 Dog meat is believed by some to increase the body temperature, to induce sweating to keep one cool during the summer (the way of dealing with heat is called heal heat with heat (이열치열, 以熱治熱, i-yeol-chi-yeol)).
 A 19th-century version of gaejang-guk explains the preparation of the dish by boiling dog meat with vegetables such as green onions and chili pepper powder.
 Variations of the dish contain chicken and bamboo shoots.